pontem-network/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## Resource Account

 - A resource account is used to manage resources independent of an account managed by a user.
 For example, a developer may use a resource account to manage an account for module publishing, say managing a contract.
 The contract itself does not require a signer post initialization.
 A resource account gives you the means for the module to provide a signer to other modules and sign transactions on behalf of the module.
-- In Aptos, a resource account is created based upon the SHA3-256 hash of the source's address and additional seed data.
+- In Pont, a resource account is created based upon the SHA3-256 hash of the source's address and additional seed data.
 A resource account can be created only once.
 An entity may call `create_account` in an attempt to claim an account ahead of the creation of a resource account.
-But if a resource account is found, Aptos will transition ownership of the account over to the resource account.
+But if a resource account is found, Pont will transition ownership of the account over to the resource account.
 This is done by validating that the account has yet to execute any transactions and that the `Account::signer_capbility_offer::for` is none.
 The probability of a collision where someone has legitimately produced a private key that maps to a resource account address is improbably low.
-- For an example, see the `SignerCapability` employed by the `mint_nft` function in this [section of `minting.move`](https://github.com/aptos-labs/aptos-core/blob/2e9d8ee759fcd3f6e831034f05c1656b1c48efc4/aptos-move/move-examples/mint_nft/sources/minting.move#L143-L181).
+- For an example, see the `SignerCapability` employed by the `mint_nft` function in this [section of `minting.move`](https://github.com/aptos-labs/pont-core/blob/2e9d8ee759fcd3f6e831034f05c1656b1c48efc4/pont-move/move-examples/mint_nft/sources/minting.move#L143-L181).
-- For more details, see the "resource account" references in [resource_account.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/resource_account.move) and [account.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/account.move).
+- For more details, see the "resource account" references in [resource_account.move](https://github.com/aptos-labs/pont-core/blob/main/pont-move/framework/pont-framework/sources/resource_account.move) and [account.move](https://github.com/aptos-labs/pont-core/blob/main/pont-move/framework/pont-framework/sources/account.move).

 ## REST Service

-- The REST Service component is the external interface of a Aptos node.
+- The REST Service component is the external interface of a Pont node.
 Any incoming client request, such as submitted transactions or queries, must first go through the REST Service.
 A client needs to go through the REST Service component to access storage or any other component in the system.
 This filters requests and protects the system.
 - Whenever a client submits a new transaction, the REST Service passes it to [mempool](#mempool).

 ## Round